MicrosoftDocs/Devices-docs/surface-hub/surface-hub-teams-rooms.md

 ---
 # Microsoft Teams Rooms on Surface Hub

-Teams Rooms for Surface Hub automatically replaces the previous [Surface Hub Teams app](hub-teams-app.md) upon installation of [KB5004196, KB5004198, and KB5004199](surface-hub-update-history.md), which were released on September 30, 2021.
+Teams Rooms for Surface Hub automatically replaces the previous [Surface Hub Teams app](hub-teams-app.md) upon installation of [KB5004196, KB5004198, and KB5004199](surface-hub-update-history.md) that released on September 30, 2021.

 ## What’s new?